 Today I saw the “One Day At A Time” slogan again on a bumper sticker.
 It is often used by recovering alcoholics to remind us that staying sober is a day by day walk of trusting and obeying Christ, one step at a time.
 We need to forget what’s gone, appreciate God’s blessings today, and look forward to what He has in store for us next.
 That mind-set reminds me of Jesus’ words:

 Do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 For the pagans run after all these things, and your heavenly Father knows that you need them.
 But seek first His kingdom and His righteousness, and all these things will be given to you as well.
 Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.
 (Matthew 6:31-34)

 The message of living “one day at a time” is woven throughout the fabric of Scripture.
 The Lord supplied the Hebrews with manna day by day and Christ taught us to ask the Father for daily provision, daily forgiveness, and daily protection.
 Jesus teaches us to take life day by day and to be grateful for all the little and big things He sends us.
-Not to stress about what we can’t control, but to trust in His control over everything.
+We are not to stress about what we can’t control, but to trust in God’s control over everything.
 Pastor Dave Zuleger reminds us that we cannot defeat anxiety, fear, and fretting with to-do lists and well-planned schedules, although these have their place.
-Rather, it’s better to start each day by remembering Jesus’ words in Lamentations:
+Rather it’s better to start each day by remembering Jesus’ words in Lamentations: